danieljuilfs/PlaceHolderTool/README.md

 Tool I wrote to bulk create sql inserts for a volunteer project I work on.
+Takes some user input, then creates a bunch of placeholder rows in the database based on that input.
+Properly takes error handling to prevent SQL issues.